The museum displays here its own

 wire sections.

-Pictures: Early galvanometer manufactured by a company called J.O.Z.
+Pictures above left: Early galvanometer manufactured by a German

 logo was a bearded man with a soft cap holding in his right hand a